bp100a/serial-usbipclient/README.md

 ## Tooling
-This package was created using JetBrains PyCharm IDE, the repository does not contain any IDE specific files.
+This package was created using JetBrains PyCharm Professional IDE, the repository does not contain any IDE specific files.

 ### Packages required to run tests
 | Module         | Version | comments                                           |